RAMADAN 1444 HIJRAH (2023 C.E.): Schedule and Events

 Community Iftars:

-At ICB, Saturday iftaars are by registration ONLY to ensure our attendees can comfortably sit and
+ICB Community Iftars are by registration ONLY to ensure our attendees can comfortably sit and

 eat and our volunteers can plan better and not have to go home without eating.
 We appreciate